Fencing for Pigs ~ Which Type Is Best for Your Farm?

 Whether you use barbed wire, hog wire, chicken wire, or high tensile wire to fence your pig pen, you should know that pigs are very smart and will test it.
 You can do a few things to pig-proof whatever kind of perimeter fence you put in place against your ever-curious pigs.
 These include:

-• Look for rooting: If you have used woven wire, hog panel fencing, or welded wire, you need to keep an eye out for spots that have been rooted up, as these may be exit points for the pigs or entry points for feral hogs
+• Look for rooting: If you have used woven wire, hog panel fencing, or welded wire, you need to keep an eye out for spots that have been rooted up, as these may be exit points for the pigs or entry points for predators

-• Use the right energizer: If you are keen on using electric fencing, ensure that you have the right energizer (at least two joules, even though six joules will work perfectly fine despite being a bit more expensive)
+• Use the right energizer: If you are keen on using electric fencing, ensure that you have the right energizer (at least two joules, even though six joules will work perfectly fine despite being a bit more expensive).
+Pigs have thick skin and if the shock is not strong enough, they will push through it.

-• Dig a trench beneath the fence: This is to keep your pigs from rooting underneath the perimeter fence.
-You can reinforce this trench with chicken wire or even concrete
+• Dig a trench beneath the fence: This is a more expensive and takes a lot of time to set up, but it will keep your pigs from rooting underneath the perimeter fence.
+You can reinforce this trench with chicken wire or even concrete.

 These are just a few tips and tricks to keep your pigs fenced in and contained within the pasture.
-Remember, you will probably need to move your pigs occasionally.
-Keeping that in mind will help you choose the most practical and cost-effective fencing option for your farm.
+Remember, you may need to move your pigs occasionally if they are rooting up the ground too much.
+Keeping these things in mind will help you choose the most practical and cost-effective fencing option for your farm.
 Raising various pig breeds can add value to your farm or homestead.

 How long do pigs live